FOMUBAD-BORISTA-FONDI/INF4067-Design-Patterns/README.md

 ## Project Structure

-Patterns are organized into folders corresponding to their types.
+All the Patterns are organized into folders corresponding to their types.

 These folders are: